cln515/texdocx_converter/README.md

 Editing tex source in Microsoft word

--Co-editing under OneDrive environment
+- Co-editing under OneDrive environment
--Cooperation with Microsoft word addons such as grammar correction (e.g. Grammarly)
+- Cooperation with Microsoft word addons such as grammar correction (e.g. Grammarly)

 # How to use